canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 -  ``Name``: a short name for the recipe.
 Remember: you might want more than one.
--  `Description:` make your intention clear and tell potential users of the build what they're signing up for.
+-  ``Description``: make your intention clear and tell potential users of the build what they're signing up for.
 -  ``Owner``: select who drives these builds.
 -  ``Build daily``: enables automatic daily builds, rather than building